GianniMS/BB.Iron-Man/README.md

-# BB.Iron-Man
+# Hogeschool Rotterdam Building Block Iron Man
-The code for my iron man building block.
+The code for my Iron Man building block.
 A simple button-click based game using Javascript.

 Feel free to take a look!
 - GMS